Royal Bank of Scotland Savings Guide

 Whichever Royal Bank of Scotland savings account you choose, make sure you understand how it operates and any restrictions on the account.

-The first £75,000 (as of January 2016) of any savings held with Royal Bank of Scotland is protected by the Financial Services Compensation Scheme (FSCS).
+The first £85,000 of any savings held with Royal Bank of Scotland is protected by the Financial Services Compensation Scheme (FSCS).
 Typically, this protection applies per bank, not per banking institution.
-In this case, if you also have savings with NatWest, you will be covered for deposits of up to £75,000 for this bank too.
+In this case, if you also have savings with NatWest, you will be covered for deposits of up to £85,000 for this bank too.